Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group: Equivariant minimal surfaces in

 \subsection{One-parameter groups of $\Aut (\Rim)$}

 It is well known that only a few Riemann surfaces admit a one-parameter group of automorphisms.
-For non-compact simply-connected Riemann surfaces only the following cases occur (up to conjugation by bi-holomorphic automorphisms (see, for example \cite[Section V-4]{FK:Rim}): \begin{enumerate} \item[(1a)] $\C$ and all translations parallel to the $x$-axis, \item[(1b)] $\C$ and all multiplications $z \rightarrow e^{ta} z$ with $a \in \C^*$.\ and we also know $\hat{F}(0,0,\lambda) = \id$.
+For non-compact simply-connected Riemann surfaces only the following cases occur (up to conjugation by bi-holomorphic automorphisms (see, for example \cite[Section V-4]{FK:Rim}): Let us denote the complex plane by $\C$ and the upper half plane by $\mathbb H$, that is $\mathbb H= \{ z \in \C \;|\; \Im z >0 \}$. \begin{enumerate} \item[(1a)] $\C$ and all translations parallel to the $x$-axis, \item[(1b)] $\C$ and all multiplications $z \rightarrow e^{ta} z$ with $a \in \C^*$.\ and we also know $\hat{F}(0,\lambda) = \id$.
 We will apply \cite{Burstall-Kilian} to construct all of such frames.
 Note, while the potential will be defined on some strip $\St$, $\hat F$ may be defined on some smaller strip $\mathbb S^{\prime}$ only, see \cite{K:Explicit}.

 After $\hat F$ has been constructed we want to use this frame to construct $\R$-equivariant minimal surfaces in $\Nil$.
 But for this it is important to require that $\hat M_t$ is diagonalizable for $\l = 1.$ In particular, the eigenvalues of $\hat M_t$ need to be unimodular at $\l = 1$, see Theorem \ref{thm:basics-equivariant}.
 Therefore, in general, we need to change the frame $\hat{F}$ to another frame, for which the monodromy is diagonal for $\lambda = 1$.
 This is achieved by putting $F = SF$, where $S$ diagonalizes the monodromy as required.
 (For more details see below.)
-Comparing to the chain of frames above we observe, that this new frame plays the role of $F_\ell$. \begin{Remark} The normalized extended frame $\hat F$ with the right choice of initial condition $S$ gives the extended frame $F_\ell = S \hat F$ not $F$.
+Comparing to the chain of frames above we observe, that this new frame plays the role of $F_\ell$. \begin{Remark} The general extended frame $\hat F$ with the right choice of initial condition $S$ gives the extended frame $F_\ell = S \hat F$, which is not $F$.
 However, this is irrelevant for the resulting minimal immersion $f$.
 More precisely, if one plugs $F$ and $F_\ell$ into the Sym formula, then the resulting minimal surfaces are the same.
 Thus we will only consider $F_\ell$. \end{Remark} As pointed out already above, the change from $\hat{F}$ to $F_\ell$ is by multiplication:

 with $S(\lambda) \in \LISU$.
 Note since $\hat M_t$ is diagonalizable at $\l = 1$ for all $t \in \R$, one can choose $S(\lambda)$ such that the monodromy $M_t(\lambda) = S(\l) \hat M_t (\l) S(\l)^{-1}$ of $F_\ell$ is diagonal for $\lambda = 1$.
 More precisely, since $\hat M_t(\lambda = 1)$ diagonalizable, we have two cases: